 Largest Employers in Rhode Island.
-The following table lists, in descending order by employment, the largest employers in Rhode Island as of May 2000.
-Together, the top 50 employers employ 124,740, or 27.5 percent of the total wage and salary employment in Rhode Island.
+The following table lists, in descending order by employment, the largest employers in Rhode Island for 2000.
+Together, the top 50 employers employ almost 124,000, or over 27 percent of the total wage and salary employment in Rhode Island.